 To set the process up for success, parties (and their counsel, if applicable) should be sure to take steps to prepare in advance.
 Below are the key factors to consider and prepare before your initial intake meeting.

 If the parties are represented by counsel, it is helpful to have mediation memos prepared and exchanged in advance of the mediation.
 The purpose of the memo is to set out relevant background facts, the legal issues and the parties’ analysis and argument about the legal issue.
-An effective mediation memo also explains what the party’s goals and interests are in resolving the dispute, including what the party perceives the other party’s goals and interest to be.
-The memo should address concerns the party has about what might stand in the way of settlement should set out a proposal for resolving the dispute.
+An effective mediation memo also explains your goals and interests in resolving the dispute, including what you perceive the other party’s goals and interests to be.
+The memo should address any concerns you have about what might stand in the way of settlement and should set out a proposal for resolving the dispute.

 The mediation will proceed as planned by the mediator and counsel or the parties.
 In most cases, the mediation starts with a joint conference and then breaks into separate sessions.
 Often times the parties remain in a joint session to share information and contribute to a resolution.
 Other times, it is helpful to break out into separate sessions so that the parties can share sensitive information with the mediator, create a plan to continue the negotiation, brainstorm settlement proposals or simply analyze the case.